MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/general/regex.md

 str.replaceAll(regexp|substr, newSubstr|function)
 ```

 Note that as per linked docs, this only replaces **all** occurrences for a string pattern.

-While if you use a regex pattern, it will still only replace the **one** occurence unless you use `g` flag.
+While if you use a **regex** pattern, it will still only replace the **one** occurence unless you use `g` flag as before.
 Which is annoying.
+So for regex you might as well use the place `.replace`.

+This is a newer method so not supported on all browsers - see [Can I Use?](https://caniuse.com/mdn-javascript_builtins_string_replaceall) page.

 ### Examples